Living in Atlanta, Georgia

 • Summer programs at museums, zoos, and local universities across the metro.

-With most daily errands and activities clustered along major corridors, many Atlanta parents combine school pickups, practices, and after-school activities with commutes — making location and traffic patterns a big part of lifestyle planning.
+With most daily errands and activities clustered along major corridors, many Atlanta parents combine school pickups, practices, and after-school activities with their commute, making location and traffic patterns a big part of lifestyle planning.

 Outdoors

-Even with its urban density, Atlanta is unusually green — with a canopy of mature trees, major parks, and growing trail systems that connect neighborhoods without getting on the highway.
+Even with its urban density, Atlanta is unusually green, with a canopy of mature trees, major parks, and a growing trail system that connects neighborhoods without getting on the highway.

 BP